Diffusion Disambiguation Models for Partial Label Learning: Related Work

 \subsubsection{Non-deep Learning Strategy}

 \

 NDLS is built on the assumption that similar instances are likely to share the same label, and it resolves label ambiguity by exploring the underlying relationships between the candidate labels of similar instances.
-Various machine learning techniques, including \emph{Expectation Maximization} (EM) \cite{berg2004s}\cite{liu2012conditional}, \emph{K-Nearest Neighbors} (KNN)\cite{luo2010learning}\cite{zhang2016partial}, \emph{Support Vector Machine} (SVM) \cite{chai2019large} \cite{fan2023multi} and \emph{Low-Rank Representation} (LRR) \cite{fan2022addressing}\cite{chen2013dictionary} , have been widely applied to address PLL challenges.
+Various machine learning techniques, including \emph{Expectation Maximization} (EM) \cite{berg2004s}\cite{liu2012conditional}, \emph{K-Nearest Neighbors} (KNN)\cite{luo2010learning}\cite{zhang2016partial}, \emph{Support Vector Machine} (SVM) \cite{chai2019large} \cite{fan2023multi} and \emph{Low-Rank Representation} (LRR) \cite{fan2022addressing}\cite{chen2013dictionary}, have been widely applied to address PLL challenges.
 In addition, Zhang et al. \cite{chai2019large} further deepened the mining of inter-label relationships by constructing a weighted graph and utilizing affinity analysis to achieve iterative propagation of label information and effective differentiation of ground-truth label.
-Fan et al. \cite{fan2022partial} proposed a competitive disambiguation strategy to reduce the influence of label ambiguity by updating the cluster center through competitive weighted disambiguation of neighboring instances.
 Wang et al. \cite{wang2022partial} introduced a discrimination enhancement strategy for PLL to improve label confidence by reinforcing discriminative features in the representation space.

 However, the time complexity of most NDLS algorithms grows significantly with larger datasets.
 To address this limitation, an increasing number of researchers are turning to deep learning approaches to tackle the PLL problem.